egliette/camera_batching/README.md

 ### FFmpeg output with BGR format (buffer in CPU memory)

 The FFmpeg pipeline outputs buffers with `pix_fmt bgr24`, which is directly compatible with OpenCV and requires no color space conversion.
+There are two approaches to handle GPU-accelerated decoding:

+#### Approach 1: Direct decoder output (simpler pipeline)

+Uses `-c:v h264_cuvid` decoder with direct BGR24 output.
+The decoder handles GPU-to-CPU transfer internally, but the conversion pipeline is: **NV12 (GPU) → YUV420p → BGR24** (two conversion steps).

 ```bash
 CPU Usage (%):